Protecting Your Rights in Medical Malpractice Cases

 It’s important to understand that medical malpractice cases are complex.
 You should have realistic expectations of what could happen, and your lawyer will be able to give you this insight.

 Studies show that physicians tend to win 80-90 percent of jury trials when the defense presents weak evidence, 70 percent with adequate evidence, and 50 percent with strong evidence.
-Unfortunately, that means that cases can be dropped and the person filing the claim will not receive payment for what they’ve suffered.
-Also, if the evidence the defendant provides weakens over the course of the case, the settlement offer can drop.
+Unfortunately, this means cases can be dropped, and the person filing the claim will not receive payment for what they’ve suffered.
+Also, if the evidence the defendant provides weakens throughout the case, the settlement offer can drop.

 You should not wait to contact a lawyer and begin your case.
-Many personal injury claims have to be filed within the statute of limitations.
+Many personal injury claims must be filed within the statute of limitations.
 In Arkansas, you have two years from the date of the injury to file.
 Contacting a medical malpractice lawyer as soon as possible will give them time to gather evidence and proceed with your case.
-You’ll also have most details about your case fresh in your mind.
+You’ll also have more details about your case fresh in your mind.

-It’s important to understand that the type of medical mistake you’ve endured can have an impact on your claim.
+It’s important to understand that the type of medical mistake you’ve endured can impact your claim.
 Understanding the different types and the evidence involved can strengthen your case.

 What Are the Types of Medical Mistakes?

 Since there are many kinds of healthcare professionals, medical negligence can happen in a myriad of ways.
-No matter what you’ve experienced, these actions are unacceptable and could put your health in danger.
+No matter what you’ve experienced, these actions are unacceptable and could endanger your health.

 Another terrible medical error that can happen is when the surgeon fails to give the patient an opportunity to give informed consent to a procedure.
-Before undergoing a procedure or treatment, the surgeon or doctor should inform the patient of what’s going to happen and the risks.
+Before undergoing a procedure or treatment, the surgeon or doctor should inform the patient of what will happen and the risks.
 The patient has to give informed consent.
 They can’t give this consent if the information is withheld from them.

 Mistakes during procedures can cause permanent damage that will leave life-lasting effects.
 If doctors make mistakes during the birthing process, the baby could have permanent health issues.
 This could include brain function and mobility.
 The doctors could also act in a way that puts the mother in danger.

-When a doctor is diagnosing a patient, they usually go through a series of steps and tests to rule certain things out to find the problem.
+When diagnosing a patient, a doctor usually goes through a series of steps and tests to rule out certain things to find the problem.
 Valuable information about a patient’s health comes from tests or X-rays.
-Doctors that ignore or misread these tests can cause more harm to their patient.
+Doctors who ignore or misread these tests can cause more harm to their patients.

 There can be instances where a doctor either believes the illness or injury is something else or doesn’t see the signs of what is ailing you.
-In a misdiagnosis, doctors may think the symptoms point to one illness and start treatment for that, but the patient has another illness that isn’t being treated.
-When a doctor fails to diagnose, the patent gets delayed treatment.
-Whereas competent doctors would have recognized the patient’s symptoms as a certain illness, a negligent doctor may not give the patient a diagnosis even though they have enough evidence to do so.
+In a misdiagnosis, doctors may think the symptoms point to one illness and start treatment, but the patient has another illness that isn’t being treated.
+When a doctor fails to diagnose, the patient gets delayed treatment.
+Whereas competent doctors would have recognized the patient’s symptoms as a specific illness, a negligent doctor may not correctly diagnose the patient, even with enough evidence to do so.

 While all the above examples involve people who work in hospitals, there’s a chance for a medical error to arise that wasn’t the professional’s fault.
 A defective device may have caused the injury or complication.
 Those in the medical field depend on devices to keep track of a patient’s vitals or otherwise keep them safe.
 In this case, the manufacturer may be liable because they put a defective product on the market.